The Death of a Regulator: Strict Supervision, Bank Lending and Business Activity

 76 Pages Posted: 28 Dec 2017 Last revised: 17 Nov 2020

 An important question in banking is how strict supervision affects bank lending and in turn local business activity.
-Forcing banks to recognize losses could choke off lending and amplify local economic woes, especially after financial crises.
-But stricter supervision could also lead to changes in how banks assess loans and manage their loan portfolios.
+Forcing banks to recognize losses could choke off lending and amplify local economic woes.
+But stricter supervision could also change how banks assess and manage loans.
 Estimating such effects is challenging.
-We exploit the extinction of the thrift regulator (OTS) – a large change in prudential supervision, affecting ten percent of all U.S. depository institutions.
-Using this event, we analyze economic links between strict supervision, bank lending and business activity.
+We exploit the extinction of the thrift regulator (OTS) -- a large change in prudential supervision - to analyze economic links between strict supervision, bank lending and business activity.
 We first show that the OTS replacement indeed resulted in stricter supervision of former OTS banks.
-We then analyze the lending effects of this regulatory change and show that former OTS banks increase small business lending by approximately 10 percent.
-This increase stems primarily from well-capitalized banks and those more affected by the new regime, and cannot be fully explained by a reallocation from mortgage to small business lending after the crisis.
+Next, we analyze the ensuing lending effects.
+We show that former OTS banks increase small business lending by roughly 10 percent.
+This increase is concentrated in well-capitalized banks and those more affected by the new regime, and cannot be fully explained by a reallocation from mortgage to small business lending after the crisis.
 These findings suggest that stricter supervision operates not only through capital but can also overcome frictions in bank management, leading to more lending and a reallocation of loans.
 Consistent with the latter, we find increases in business entry and exit in counties with greater expose to OTS banks.

 Keywords: Bank regulation, Enforcement, Loan losses, Aggregate outcomes, Prudential oversight, Business lending, Entry and exit